Education of Children in Care and Previously Looked After Children

 Social workers, Virtual School Heads and Independent Reviewing Officers (IROs), school admission officers and Special Educational Needs departments should work together to ensure that - except in an emergency - appropriate education provision for a child is arranged at the same time as a care placement.

-The Personal Education Plan (PEP) allows the social worker, the child's carer and the Designated Teacher at the child's school or, where the child has no school place, the education service, in conjunction with the child, to set out what needs to happen to meet the educational needs of the child.
+The Personal Education Plan (PEP) allows the social worker, residential staff/carer and Designated Teacher at the child's school or, where the child has no school place, the education service, in conjunction with the child, to set out what needs to happen to meet the educational needs of the child.

-The Designated Teacher leads on developing the PEP and using it in school to make sure the child's progress towards education targets is monitored, with the Virtual School Head having a quality assurance role.
+The Designated Teacher leads on how the PEP is developed and used in school to make sure the child's progress towards education targets is monitored, with the Virtual School Head having a quality assurance role.

-The VSH, Designated Teacher, carer and, where appropriate, child and parent should each have a copy of the latest version of the document.
-The Virtual School Head should make arrangements for all PEPs to be reviewed each school term.
+The PEP is an evolving record, and arrangements for the flow of information to develop, review and update the PEP should be in place to ensure the VSH, Designated Teacher, carer and, where appropriate, child and parent have a copy of the latest version of the document.
+Virtual School Heads should make arrangements for PEPs to be reviewed each school term.

 - Identify developmental and educational needs in relation to skills, knowledge, subject areas and experiences;